hmcts/goldenpath-platops/README.md

 Commit your changes, add relevant details to your PR, review plan and merge

 ### Step 6
+Log into the [sbox Panorama management](https://panorama-sbox-uks-0.sandbox.platform.hmcts.net) ui and review your changes are in place.
+Note, you need to be on the VPN to access this resouuce.
+To findout how to access the VPN if not already done so, please have a read of this document.
-Log into the Panorama managemt ui and review your changes are in place To test that your rule will match the request type do the following xxxx
+   To test that your rule will match the request type do the following xxxx
 7. Add an Azure Firewall DNAT rule (explain why dnat) Checkout the rdo-terraform-hub-dmz repo